michaelrsweet/lprint/README.md

   with the driverless printing support in Android™, Chrome OS™, iOS®, Linux®, macOS®, and Windows® 10/11 clients.
-- Each printer can support options such as label modes, tear-off offsets, media tracking, media top offset, print darkness, resolution, roll selection, and speed.
+- Each printer can support options such as label modes, tear-off offsets, media tracking, media offset, print darkness, resolution, roll selection, and speed.
 - Each printer can directly print "raw", Apple/PWG Raster, and/or PNG files.
 - Each printer automatically recovers from out-of-media, power loss, and